Eaten Alive!

 Eaten Alive!
-(Mangiati vivi! — same meaning but with plural expressed) is a 1980 Italian horror film directed by Umberto Lenzi.
-The film is about a young woman (Janet Agren) who is searching for her sister after her abduction by a cult in the jungles of New Guinea.
+(Mangiati vivi!) is a 1980 Italian cannibal horror film written and directed by Umberto Lenzi and starring Robert Kerman, Janet Ågren, Ivan Rassimov, Paola Senatore, Me Me Lai and Mel Ferrer. Ågren plays a woman searching for her sister after her abduction by a cult in the jungles of New Guinea.

 Plot

-A woman named Sheila is searching for her sister, Diana, who has disappeared in the jungles of New Guinea.
-Sheila joins up with Mark, and they encounter many perils during their search.
+Sheila Morris is searching for her sister, Diana, who has disappeared in the jungles of New Guinea.
+Sheila joins up with adventurer Mark Butler, and they encounter many perils during their search.
 Diana has joined a cult run by a man called Jonas.
 Jonas physically and sexually abuses his followers and local people alike.
 In one scene, he rapes Sheila with a dildo covered in snake blood, and decapitates a native.
 In another, a native widow named Mowara is ritualistically raped after her late husband's body is burned on a pyre.
 A group, consisting of Mowara, Mark, Sheila and Diana escapes into the jungle, where Diana and Mowara are caught by a group of cannibals, with Diana raped and then both slowly cut up and eaten before being hacked to death, while Mark and Sheila helplessly watch from the cover of the bushes.
 They quickly escape back to New York when helicopters sent by the authorities come looking for them.
 Back in the village, the rest of the cult commits ritual suicide, leaving one young female survivor for the authorities to find.